aloksingh72/Frontend/HTML/readme.md

 # differnce between span and div
-  div- it  is a block level Container span - It is inline level containere
+  div- It  is a block level Container. span - It is inline level Container.

 # Media tag
+used to connect the audio and video files